laravel/docs/eloquent-relationships.md

 <a name="the-save-method"></a>
 ### The `save` Method

-Eloquent provides convenient methods for adding new models to relationships.
+Eloquent provides convenient methods for adding new models to `hasMany` and `hasOne` relationships.
 For example, perhaps you need to add a new comment to a post.
 Instead of manually setting the `post_id` attribute on the `Comment` model you may insert the comment using the relationship's `save` method:

     use App\Models\Comment;
     use App\Models\Post;